 Board of trustees

-Peter Worthington, Chairman
+Peter Worthington, Chair

-Peter Worthington was appointed as chairman of the board of trustees in November 2017.
+Peter Worthington was appointed as chair of the board of trustees in November 2017.
 He has worked in the international energy and natural resources sector and is the chief executive of a small African focused oil and gas start-up venture.
-Peter is also chairman of the Board of the London North West NHS Healthcare University Trust Board.
+Peter is also chair of the Board of the London North West NHS Healthcare University Trust Board.
 His early career was spent in private and corporate commercial law in Australia.

 Peter came to London with his wife Sarah, a law academic at the University of Cambridge, and their four children in 1995 after living in Moscow for four years.
 He enjoys walking, swimming and playing golf as well as theatre, history, physics and following medical advances.